 General & Sub-Contractors

-Per OSHA regulations, both general contractors and sub-contractors have equal duty to provide site workers with a construction site that is reasonably safe, with warnings of any dangers or hazards present at the site.
+Per OSHA regulations, both general contractors and sub-contractors have an equal duty to provide site workers with a construction site that is reasonably safe, with warnings of any dangers or hazards present at the site.
 Due warning and disclosure about hazards that are inherent to the job itself are also required.

 All contractors need to ensure their work is being performed in accordance with local, state, and Federal safety regulations.
 Failure on the part of a contractor or sub to perform their duties in accordance with those regulations could allow an individual injured in a construction accident the opportunity to seek money damages for their losses.